osm-search/Nominatim/packaging/nominatim-api/README.md

 ## Running a Nominatim server

-You need Falcon or Starlette to run Nominatim as a service, as well as an ASGI-capable server like uvicorn.
-To install them from pypi run:
+You need Falcon or Starlette to run Nominatim as a service.
+To install Falcon support from PyPI run:

+    pip install nominatim-api[falcon]

+For Starlette support run:

-    pip install falcon uvicorn
+    pip install nominatim-api[starlette]

 You need to have a Nominatim database imported with the 'nominatim-db' package.
 Go to the project directory, then run uvicorn as: